Children of God

 women to engage in a permanent relationship, one that authorizes the

-preparing them as a team for service to the mission of the church.
+preparing them for service to the mission of the church.
 It is

 usually connected to a binding legal contract that either specifies or